HieuMeKu7/HerBirthday/README.md

 Absolutely!
 Here is your comprehensive, organized, and updated requirements and wishes document for your personalized birthday Messenger chat web gift, including the new "crossed-out sentence" feature for Man's replies.
 🎉 Birthday Chat Web Gift: Full Requirements and Conditions
 1. Project Goal
-Create an interactive, Messenger-style web chat app for a friend’s birthday, where users can "message" her two personas, experiencing fully personalized, playful, and humorous group interactions with inside jokes and signature behaviors.
+Create an interactive, Messenger-style web chat app for a friend's birthday, where users can "message" her two personas, experiencing fully personalized, playful, and humorous group interactions with inside jokes and signature behaviors.
 2. Core Experience
 Personas to Chat With
 Tran Hue Man (her personal self)